mmarkdown/mmark/FAQ.md

 Mmark Frequently Asked Questions.

-# How Do I Create an Independent IETF submission?
+# How Do I Create an Independent IETF Document?

 Use the following as starting point for your title block, `ipr` and `submissiontype` or the important settings here.